 Here’s a breakdown of a few of our favorite herbs and their most powerful wellness benefits:

 Lemon Balm Leaf – calming properties that help alleviate anxiety, menstrual cramps, and restlessness.
+It also is believed to reduce the growth of certain viruses.

 Summer Fresh Herb Bath Soak

 The most difficult part of this homemade bath soak is deciding on which herb or combination of herbs to use!
+The best part is you can take baths often and make endless combinations of these herbal bath soak recipes with just the simple formula below.

 - Herbs, your choice (handful)